scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 transaction.prepare();
 ```

-Similarly, Order Service and Customer Service call `validate()` from their transaction objects.
+Similarly, the Order Service and the Customer Service call `validate()` from their transaction objects.
 For reference, see [OrderService.java](order-service/src/main/java/sample/order/OrderService.java) and [CustomerService.java](customer-service/src/main/java/sample/customer/CustomerService.java).
 For details about `validate()`, see [Validate the transaction](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md#validate-the-transaction).

-After preparing and validating the transaction succeeds in both Order Service and Customer Service, the transaction can be committed.
-In this case, Order Service calls `commit()` from its transaction object and then calls the `commit` gRPC endpoint of Customer Service.
+After preparing and validating the transaction succeeds in both the Order Service and the Customer Service, the transaction can be committed.
+In this case, the Order Service calls `commit()` from its transaction object and then calls the `commit` gRPC endpoint of the Customer Service.
 For reference, see [OrderService.java](order-service/src/main/java/sample/order/OrderService.java).

 ```java
 transaction.commit();
 callCommitEndpoint(transaction.getId());
 ```

-In this endpoint, Customer Service resumes the transaction and calls `commit()` from its transaction object, as well.
+In this endpoint, the Customer Service resumes the transaction and calls `commit()` from its transaction object, as well.
 For reference, see [CustomerService.java](customer-service/src/main/java/sample/customer/CustomerService.java).

 ```java
 // Resume the transaction.